-CityGML 3.0 introduces two concepts to manage dynamic, i.e. time-dependent, properties of city models.
-The Versioning module manages changes that are slower in nature, e.g. (1) the history or evolution of cities such as construction or demolition of buildings, and (2) managing multiple versions of the city models.
-The Dynamizer module manages higher-frequent or dynamic variations of object properties, e.g. variations of (1) thematic attributes such as changes of physical quantities (energy demands, temperature, solar irradiation levels), (2) spatial properties such as change of a feature’s geometry, with respect to shape and location (moving objects), and (3) real-time sensor observations.
+The CityGML 3.0 CM introduces two concepts to manage dynamic, time-dependent, properties of city models.
+The Versioning module manages changes that are slower in nature: (1) The history or evolution of cities such as construction or demolition of buildings, and (2) managing multiple versions of the city models.
+The Dynamizer module manages higher-frequency or dynamic variations of object properties, including variations of (1) thematic attributes such as changes of physical quantities (energy demands, temperature, solar irradiation levels), (2) spatial properties such as change of a feature’s geometry, with respect to shape and location (moving objects), and (3) real-time sensor observations.
 The Dynamizer module allows establishing explicit links from city objects to sensors and sensor data services.

 7.6.1.
 Versioning and Histories

-The bitemporal timestamps of all CityGML feature types as described in Section 7.2.1 allow representing the evolution of the real city and its model over time.
-The new Versioning module extends this by the possibility to represent multiple, concurrent versions of the city model.
+As described in Section 7.2.1,the bi-temporal timestamps of all CityGML feature types allow representing the evolution of the real city and its model over time.
+The new Versioning module extends this concept by the possibility of representing multiple, concurrent versions of the city model.
 For that purpose, the module defines two new feature types: 1) Version, which can be used to explicitly define named states of the 3D city model and denote all the specific versions of objects belonging to such states.
 2) VersionTransition, which allows to explicitly link different versions of the 3D city model by describing the reason of change and the modifications applied.
 Details on the versioning concept are given in [Chaturvedi et al. 2015].

 This approach not only facilitates the explicit representation of different city model versions, but also allows distinguishing and referring to different versions of city objects in an interoperable exchange format.
 All object versions could be stored and exchanged within a single dataset.
 Software systems could use such a dataset to visualize and work with the different versions simultaneously.
 The conceptual model also takes into account the management of multiple histories or multiple interpretations of the past of a city, which is required when looking at historical city developments and for archaeological applications.
-In addition, the Versioning module supports collaborative work, because it provides all functionalities to represent a tree of workspaces as version control systems like git or SVN.
+In addition, the Versioning module supports collaborative work: All the functionality to represent a tree of workspaces as version control systems like git or SVN is provided.
 The Versioning module handles versions and version transitions as feature types, which allows the version management to be completely handled using the standard OGC Web Feature Service [Vrenatos 2010].
 No extension of this standard is required to manage the versioning of city models.

 7.6.2.
 Dynamizers: Using Time-Series Data for Object Attributes

 The new Dynamizer module improves the usability of CityGML for different kinds of simulations as well as to facilitate the integration of devices from the Internet-of-Things (IoT) like sensors with 3D city models.
-Both, simulations and sensors provide dynamic variations of some measured or simulated properties like, for example, the electricity consumption of a building or the traffic density within a road segment.
+Both simulations and sensors provide dynamic variations of some measured or simulated properties such as electricity consumption of a building or the traffic density within a road segment.
 The variations of the value are typically represented using time-series data.
 The data sources of the time-series data could be either sensor observations (e.g. from a smart meter), pre-recorded load profiles (e.g. from an energy company), or the results of some simulation run.

 Figure 11.
 Dynamizers link timeseries data coming from different sources to specific properties of individual city objects.